djmeph/TH3D_Unified2_SKR_E3_Mini_Ender3/README.md

 # TH3D_Unified2_SKR_E3_Mini
-TH3D Unified2 Firmware for Ender 3 with Bondtech BMG Extruder
+TH3D Unified2 Firmware for Creality Ender 3 with Bondtech BMG Extruder and BL Touch

 Key settings:

 ```
 #define CUSTOM_ESTEPS
 #define CUSTOM_ESTEPS_VALUE 415

+#define BLTOUCH
+#define SERVO0_PIN PA1

+#define CUSTOM_PROBE
+#define NOZZLE_TO_PROBE_OFFSET { -48, -10, 0 }
 ```

 The Bondtech BMG has a 3:1 gear ratio and runs in reverse of the stock Ender extruder at 415steps/mm.
 I have rewired my Ender 3 to reverse the motor so the default setting can be used.

+TH3D Unified Firmware 2.0 uses the Z-stop input for the homing mechanism of BL Touch, and PA1 for the digital input.

 # Unified 2.0 Firmware